The Pros and Cons of Letting AI Write for You

 2024 is the year of marketing artificial intelligence.

 Copywriting is an art.
-Professional services marketing requires different forms of copywriting expertise from proposal writing to short-form copy for social media.
+Professional services marketing requires different forms of copywriting expertise, from proposal writing to short-form copy for social media.

 How does the Ai blog rate?